What you should know

-As well, collection agents must be licensed by Consumer Protection BC.
+Second, collection agents must be licensed by Consumer Protection BC.
 If a collection agent is treating you badly, Consumer Protection BC has more scope to penalize them.

-- using threatening, profane or intimidating language
+- using threatening, intimidating, or profane language

 - exerting excessive or unreasonable pressure

-For example, a collector can’t phone your home every hour demanding payment.
+For example, a debt collector can’t phone your home every hour demanding payment.
 This would be exerting excessive or unreasonable pressure.

 - from Monday to Saturday before 7 am or after 9 pm

 - on a Sunday before 1 pm or after 5 pm